DanEdens/Resume/resume.md

 In addition to this Project managment role, I heavily engaged myself in our Apps and Software departments.

 Some of these duties include:
-1. Setting up project websites
+1. Setting up Customer websites
 1. Automating data collection of field sensors
 1. Alert Investigation
-1. Setting up and maintaining Weekly/Monthly reports to clients
+1. Setting up and maintaining reports to clients

 <!-- • Certifications: